 San Lorenzo Ruiz de Manila

-The Patron Saint of Immigrants, San Lorenzo Ruiz, suffered a tortuous death because he refused to renounce his faith.We honor him at Mass with a procession of the 16 martyrs who died with him.
+San Lorenzo Ruiz, the Patron Saint of Immigrants, suffered a tortuous death because he refused to renounce his faith.We honor him at Mass with a procession of the 16 martyrs who died with him in Japan.
 The liturgy is followed with a celebration featuring Filipino food, music and a dance performance.

 OCT 3rd week